UltraG33k/WeeNote/README.md

 # WeeNote
 Electron powered note app

-When prject is "done" it will contain:
+When project is "done" it will contain:
 - Server [node.js script]
 - Desktop client
 - Mobile client